tormjens/eventy/README.md

 ### Using in Blade

-There are two directives availiable so you can use this in your Blade templates.
+Given you have added the `EventBladeServiceProvider` to your config, there are two directives availiable so you can use this in your Blade templates.

 Adding the same action as the one in the action example above: